Vindolanda: First timber fort (Period I)

-The first timber fortress covers largely the same area as the stone fortress which is visible today, although on a slightly different alignment, and only a few sections of the outer ditch the surrounded the fortress have been excavated, at the western and southern sides.
+The first timber fortress covers largely the same area as the stone fortress which is visible today, although on a slightly different alignment, and only a few sections of the outer ditch that surrounded the fortress have been excavated, at the western and southern sides.
 These contained various items of rubbish which were dumped there towards the end of the fort's life, including various wooden, leather, and metal objects, notably writing tablets, a toy wooden sword, the crest for a centurion's helmet, made from local hair moss, and an iron stylus.
 The date of this fort is placed ca. 85 AD by a cache of Samian ware and a coin of Vespasian.

 Second timber fort (Period II)

 The second timber fort was about twice the size of the first fort and, unlike the first fort, it was aligned with the cardinal directions.
 The remains of this layer are up to 4 m below the modern ground level.
 The western portion of the wattle and daub timber praetorium (headquarters), the fortress' south gate, and adjacent parts of the south rampart have been excavated.
 Dendrochronology suggests that the date of construction was 92 AD or shortly thereafter.

 The preserved portion of the praetorium consists of fifteen rooms from the western part of the structure (A–K, M–P), the western edge of the internal courtyard (Q), and a water tank in the courtyard (L).
 The floors were made of hard-packed clay, covered by a 0.7–0.8 m thick "carpet" of bracken, which was probably replaced annually.
 This bracken preserved many metal and organic items, including several writing tablets and tent fragments.
 The water tank was 10.75 m long, 3.125 m wide, and 1.26 m deep.
 The sides were made of wattle and daub.
 It was filled from the north by a conduit.

 The south rampart was made of turf and was 4.5 m wide.
 The south gate was a 3.23 m cutting in this rampart.
 At each side of the gateway, the turf was held in place with horizontal wooden boards of alder, reinforced by four large oak posts on each side.
 There was a lintel of softwood held in place by the oak posts and iron spikes.
 There was probably a guard chamber above the gateway, supported by the oak posts.
 The gateway sat in a dip in the ground, through which water drains off the fortress site.
 Clay, tree branches, and split logs were buried to the north of the gateway in unsuccessful attempts to ameliorate the resulting instability of the ground.